uodevclub/remindr/README.md

 and predefined Ruby helpers for common HTML elements:<br>
 <code><%= form_tag("", method: "post") do %> </code>

-### step 5: add the js and css
+### Step 5: Add the JS and CSS

-CSS And Javascript will go into the stylesheets and javascripts folders respectively, which are underneath the assets folder.<br><br>
+CSS and Javascript will go into the stylesheets and javascripts folders respectively, which are underneath the assets folder.

-For CSS we are using the extremely common Bootstrap library to style our page.
+For CSS we are using the <a href = "http://getbootstrap.com/" target = "_blank" >Twitter Bootstrap</a> library to style our page.
 For styles specific to our site, we will place them in the stylish-portfolio.css file.
-<br><br>

 You'll notice there is also welcome.css.scss file.
 This is a SASS file.
 SASS is a CSS preprocessor which lets you use features that don't exist in CSS like variables, nesting, mixins, and inheritance.
 We'll learn more about this later.

-### step 6: post method
+### Step 6: Post method
 When a user presses the submit button on the page, our erb template file directs it to call the function "post". (method: "post").
 We implement the post method on the controller that is controlling this page; the welcome_controller we created earlier.

 In welcome_controller.rb, type the following: